idircarlos/bo1zt/README.md

 I would like to extend my gratitude to:
 - [magicbennie](https://github.com/magicbennie), creator of TIM, for being an inspiration while creating this tool.
 - [Lunar RF Labs](https://lunar.sh), from whom I took the idea of GSC loading based on [one of their journal entries](https://journal.lunar.sh/2023/gsctool.html).
+- [Laupetin](https://github.com/Laupetin), with [OpenAssetTools](https://github.com/Laupetin/OpenAssetTools), which is what makes the Camo Manager able to read the game's own assets.
+- [Scintilla](https://www.scintilla.org/), the editing UI Component behind the GSC editor.
 - [Flaticon](https://www.flaticon.com/):
   - [Open-folder icon](https://www.flaticon.com/free-icons/open-folder) created by NajmunNahar
   - [Paper icon](https://www.flaticon.com/free-icons/paper) created by judanna